-- Construction of temporary or permanent structures; - Membership to non-robotics organizations; - Food or meals; - Purchase of equipment for administrative purposes; - Renting or maintaining building space; - Supplementing salaries and/or stipends during the regular workday, and - Supplanting or supplementing an employee's existing salary if job duties and/or role are related to the robotics team/club (i.e. Coordinator, Program Director, etc.).
+- Construction of temporary or permanent structures; - Membership to non-robotics organizations; - Food or meals; - Purchase of equipment for administrative purposes; - Renting or maintaining building space; - Costs of finger printing for LSS educators; - Supplementing salaries and/or stipends during the regular workday; and - Supplanting or supplementing an employee's existing salary if job duties and/or role are related to the robotics team/club (i.e. Coordinator, Program Director, etc.).